dkhan0103/clo835-assignment2/README.md

 ## Assignment 2 Title:

-## Create Dockerfile, build docker image and deploy docker container on Amazon Linux EC2 for a static webserver application
+## Create K8s cluster, deploy containerized stateless applications using K8s manifests, expose the applications as NodePort services, roll out an updated version of the application

 ## Table of Contents
 - [Using Terraform code to Deploy EC2 instance in public subnet ](#using-terraform-to-deploy-EC2-instance-in-public-subnet)